-Copy of letter to applicant from LCC Highways regarding the temporary works
+Copy of letter to applicant from LCC Highways regarding the temporary works Letter from agent received 22nd February 2023

 9.0 RELEVANT PLANNING POLICIES

 - 9.1 The National Planning Policy Framework (NPPF) and the West Lancashire Local Plan 2012-2027 Development Plan Document provide the policy framework against which the development proposals will be assessed. - 9.2 The site is located within the Green Belt as designated in the West Lancashire Local Plan 2012-2027 DPD.